ArtemVladimirov/goMTConnect2MQTT/README.md

     --restart always -t -i goMTConnect2MQTT:latest
 ```
 That's all.
 After that you should subscribe to MQTT topic (such as factory/sensor/YOUR_CNC_NAME/config).
-Structore of MQTT topic will be in JSON.
+Structure of MQTT topic will be in JSON.
 Example of the topic:
 ```json
     {"Name":"YOUR_CNC_NAME","ControllerMode":"AUTOMATIC","Program":"60.9000","ProgramComment":"UNAVAILABLE","Execution":"ACTIVE","LoadS1":0,"PartCount":"12893","Time":"2022-03-22T10:31:28.3204848Z"}
 ```
 ## Limitations
 This project does not convert all the data that can be obtained from MTConnect.
 In particular, coordinates are not transmitted.
-This is done because this data is rarely used in real projects to track the condition of CNC.
+This is done because this data is rarely used in real projects to track the status of CNC.